andrewpbray/course-materials-fall-2019/labs/08-numerical-data.md

 ```

 5. How many of these `null` permutations have a difference of at least
-    `obs_stat`?
+    `obs_diff`?
 Shade those statistics in your null distribution plot
     and calculate the precise proportion (the p-value).

 -----